keyasha99/configure-ad/README.md

 - Create a Domain Admin user within the domain
 - Join Client-1 to the domain
 - Set up Remote Desktop for non-administrative users on Client-1
+- Create additional users and attempt to log into Client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>